 (d) an order is made for the winding up or dissolution of the Person or a resolution is passed or any steps are taken to pass a resolution for its winding up or dissolution; or

-(e) something having a substantially similar effect to (a) to (d) happens in connection with the Person under the law of any Jurisdiction.Insurance Rules means the rules set out in Schedule 6, as amended from time to time.
+(e) something having a substantially similar effect to (a) to (d) happens in connection with the Person under the law of any Jurisdiction.

+Insurance Act means the Insurance Act 1973 (Cth).

+Insurance Rules means the rules set out in Schedule 6, as amended from time to time.

 Intellectual Property Rights includes any: